danielharrell/SumLect2015/Lost_Idea_LA.md

 of a liberal education would then seem to lie in the recollection of questions, or a knowledge of ignorance.
 Both to say, in something less like the learning of content, and more like the liberation from content.

 Or from another angle, suppose our given condition were to live in a world that changes more than it abides, and our freedom, then, a matter of adaptation more than application.
-Any art that deserved the name 'liberal', in that case, would involve a skill more likely divorced from any subject than married to one; which is to say, a skill that can be applied to many subjects, even every subject, in yet another liberation from content.
-And suppose the number of such subjects to have multiplied past counting since medieval times, in one of the most striking ways the world has changed, since the advent of modern science.
-What the liberal arts truly form when put together, in that case, seems closer to a manifold, or diversity, than to some grand totality or whole, in still another liberation from content.
+Any art that deserved the name 'liberal', in that case, would involve a skill more likely divorced from any subject than married to one; which is to say, a skill that can be applied to many subjects, or even to every subject, in yet another liberation from content.
+And suppose the number of such subjects to have multiplied past counting since medieval times, in one of the most striking ways the world has changed, with the advent of modern science.
+This would seem to leave the number of so-called liberal arts indefinite, and better understood to encompass a variety or diversity than to form some totality or whole, in still another liberation from content.

+But perhaps the simplest way to capture this shift away from content is to assert what it would seem absurd to deny: that the aim of any truly liberal education is to liberate the self.
+The effect of this might be conceived as a kind of self-knowledge, or as a kind of self-formation; but in any case it suggests that what is learned to liberate the self is finally found in the self, rather than in any subject.
+It makes sense of saying that what we learn is a matter of how we learn, and who we become in learning it.
+(St. John's commitment to learning without teaching.)
+(Now move on to formulation what we learn learn what it means to learn, and what it means see why a liberal education may have no content is to recognize that that it is we, in the end, who are liberated by it.
+This suggests that what is learned in such an education is found, finally, in the self, rather than in any subject.
+And indeed it would seem foolish to deny that self-knowledge, or even self-formation, is one way to capture the aim of a liberal education.  is , This suggests that what is learned is found in the self rather than any subject, that And leaving these details aside, there is also simply a sense in which it is we who are liberated in a liberal education.
+And this suggests that what is learned is finally found in the self rather than any subject.
+Formation of the self, selfhood.

-There would still be something to learn in a liberal education without content, but it would be something found in a skill rather than a subject.
+be something found
+in a skill rather than a subject.
 Or using a higher register, we could describe this as something found in the self, or the soul, rather than a subject.
 And the more